Best Bladder Calming Foods and Drinks, According to a Urologist

 - Mehran Movassaghi, MD, urologist and director of Men’s Health at Providence Saint John’s Health Center and assistant professor of Urology at Saint John’s Cancer Institute

-Foods that promote bladder health tend to have a high water content, be more alkaline than acidic, and are high in antioxidants to lower inflammation in the body—fruits and vegetables are a great example.
+When identifying foods for bladder health, Dr. Kelley says there's three things they all have in common: they tend to have a high water content, be more alkaline than acidic, and are high in antioxidants to lower inflammation in the body—fruits and vegetables are a great example.
+A few more individual food groups and full bladder-friendly meals recommended by urologists:

 Best bladder-friendly foods